tmrouse/server-stats/README.md

 # Server-Stats
 PHP Tool to easily get server information

-Server-Stas is a group of premade easy to use functions that can return various types of information about your server.
+Server-Stas is a group of premade easy to use custom functions that can return various types of information about your server.

 Server-Stats.php - Just function no comments